-All of these considerations highlight that Sapir’s perspective on Jewishness and its relationship to anthropological discourse is far more complex than the image that was painted by contemporary biographers.
+All of these considerations highlight that Sapir’s perspective on Jewishness and its relationship to anthropological discourse is far more complex than the image that was painted by his earlier biographers.
 Indeed, some of Sapir’s Jewish students at Yale recognized this complexity.
 One of these students, Rabbi Edgar E. Siskin, wrote that Sapir’s interest in “Semitics,” which Meade (1973: 96) and Benedict (1939: 468) also noted, went beyond academics to his personal investment in the Jewish issues of his time.
-Perhaps echoing Sapir’s own critique of the petrified nature of organized religion, Siskin observed, “although he [Sapir] was neither affiliated with a synagogue nor with any of the apparatus of organized Jewish life, he was not a hidden Jew” (Siskin.
-1986: 288).
-Similarly, in a much earlier obituary, David Mandelbaum noted, “In conversation he would occasionally tell how profoundly Judaism had affected his life” (Mandelbaum, 1941: 134).
+Perhaps echoing Sapir’s own critique of the petrified nature of organized religion, Siskin observed, “although he [Sapir] was neither affiliated with a synagogue nor with any of the apparatus of organized Jewish life, he was not a hidden Jew” (Siskin 1986: 288).
+Similarly, in a much earlier obituary, David Mandelbaum noted, “In conversation he would occasionally tell how profoundly Judaism had affected his life” (Mandelbaum 1941: 134).

-In his own way Siskin intuited a kind of Jewish pathos within Sapir that could be revealed only to a (very) select few.
+In his own way, Siskin intuited a kind of Jewish pathos within Sapir that could be revealed only to a (very) select few.
 As he wrote in his critical review of Darnell’s biography,

-There were few individuals in the Yale community with whom he [Sapir] might have cared to talk about Jewish life or the status of the Jew, but with me, a student in his department who was a rabbi, there were no inhibitions” (Siskin.
-1991: 228).
+There were few individuals in the Yale community with whom he [Sapir] might have cared to talk about Jewish life or the status of the Jew, but with me, a student in his department who was a rabbi, there were no inhibitions.
+(Siskin 1991: 228)

-For Siskin, Sapir was adept at veiling to some, and revealing to others his profound sensitivities to Jewish concerns.
-This article takes Siskin’s assertion seriously by following some of the subtexts in both Sapir’s scholarly and more artistic oeuvre where he grappled with the difficult issues of Jewish identity and Jewishness.
+Siskin saw Sapir as adept at veiling himself to some while revealing to others his profound sensitivity to Jewish concerns.
+This article takes Siskin’s assessment seriously, following out some of the subtexts in Sapir’s scholarly and more artistic oeuvre where he grappled with the challenges of Jewish identity.

-Rather than adjudicating between different forms of modern Jewish identities, this article explores how Boasian Anthropology itself defined the tensions inherent within the Jewish origins of their own discipline.
-For Boas, his colleagues, and students, American Judaism found itself caught betwixt and between the accepted categories of social and political life.
-For these anthropologists, while Jewishness could not be categorized as a “biological” entity, it could also not entirely be defined as a “religious” one either (Brink-Danan.
-2008: 676).
+Instead of adjudicating between different forms of modern Jewish identities, this article explores how Boasian anthropology itself defined the tensions inherent within the Jewish origins of the discipline.
+For Boas, his colleagues, and students, American Judaism was caught betwixt and between accepted categories of social and political life.
+For these anthropologists, while Jewishness could not be considered to be a biological category, it was also not an entirely religious one either (Brink-Danan 2008: 676).

-This paradigm followed American Anthropology well into the 20th century.
-Stanley Diamond, a student of Paul Radin, highlighted this issue when he wrote , “For Jews, it is no longer an issue of being defined, but of defining themselves out of all conventional categories” (Diamond.
-1983: 5).
-For Diamond, a lack of cultural ‘holism’ (Boyarin.
-2013: 86), jeopardizes Jewishness and Jewish identity in the modern age.
-“What is a Jew?
+This paradigm persisted in American anthropology well into the twentieth century.
+Stanley Diamond, a student of Paul Radin, was making reference to this issue when he wrote , “For Jews, it is no longer an issue of being defined, but of defining themselves out of all conventional categories” (Diamond 1983: 5).
+For Diamond, a lack of cultural “holism” (Boyarin 2013: 86) jeopardizes Jewishness and Jewish identity in the modern age.
+Responding to the question, “What is a Jew?
 Who am I?”
-Diamond continued,
+Diamond wrote,

-The answer: A people without a culture (a text is not a culture), without a society, haunted by archaic references, trying to live in abstractions…That, and the necessary dissimulation, constitute the agony (and irony) of Jewish life (Diamond.
-1983: 1).
+The answer: A people without a culture (a text is not a culture), without a society, haunted by archaic references, trying to live in abstractions…That, and the necessary dissimulation, constitute the agony (and irony) of Jewish life.
+(Diamond 1983: 1)